yiyuezhuo/blog/_posts/2019-10-20-name-of-variational-infernece.md

 ---
 layout: post
-title: Where "Variational" in VAE com from?
+title: Where "Variational" in VAE com from?(WIP)
 date: 2019-10-20 0:33
 category: tech
 ---